St. Columba’s Cricket Club – Invitational Tournament Rules

 - All group matches and semi-finals will be 25 overs.
 The final match will be 35 overs.
 Each inning for the group and semi-final matches must be completed in 1 hour and 40 minutes.
 Each inning in the final match must be completed in 2 hours and 20 minutes.
 Failure to do so will result in six penalty runs/over.
 The penalty runs will be added to the other teams score at the end of the completed innings.
 The umpires must take into consideration fall of wickets, water breaks, lost ball, and any other time lost before awarding the six penalty runs.

 - At least seven members are required for each team to start the match and must be present thirty minutes prior to start time.

 - If the team bowling first is unable to start the match on time due to insufficient players then they will lose the same amount of time during their batting innings (one over/four minutes).
 They will still be required to bowl their full quota of overs as defined in the playing conditions.

 - If a team is unable to field seven players after thirty minutes past start time, the team will forfeit their fixture and other team will be declared the winner by the match umpires.

 - The list of the eleven players should be provided to the scorers before the start of each match.
 If a team has more than eleven players, the playing eleven should be clearly indicated.

 - SCCC will provide umpires and scorers for the tournament.

-- Teams are requested to dress in proper cricket attire; white shirt and white pants.
-Failure to do so will result in first and final warning for the entire tournament by the match umpires.
-Any subsequent breach in match attire will result in 5 penalty runs/player and the runs added to the final score of the other team at the end of the
+- Teams are requested to dress in tournament attire; white shirt and white pants; before the first ball of the match is bowled.
+Failure to do so will result in 5 penalty runs/player and the runs added to the final score of the other team at the end of the respective batting innings.

 - Cricket boots with metal and/or rubber spikes are not allowed on the field.